Stratifying Systems via a Nested Family of Torsion Pairs: Stratifying system via -rigid modules

-Let $M$ be a $\tau$-rigid module.
-Proposition \ref{taurigidoalmostsplit} ensures that $\mathsf{T}(M) = \Fac(M)$ since it always holds that $\Fac(M) \subset \mathsf{T}(M)$.
-Using mutation techniques from $\tau$-tilting theory, H. Treffinger and O. Mendoza proved Proposition \ref{TFantigo}, which states that every basic non-zero $\tau$-rigid module admits at least one torsion-free admissible indecomposable decomposition \cite[Proposition 3.2]{stratifying}.
+Let $M$ be a $\tau$-rigid module in $\modd A$.
+Proposition \ref{taurigidoalmostsplit} ensures that $\mathsf{T}(M) = \Fac(M)$ since it always holds that $\Fac(M) \subseteq \mathsf{T}(M)$.
+Using mutation techniques from $\tau$-tilting theory, H. Treffinger and O. Mendoza proved that every basic non-zero $\tau$-rigid module admits at least one torsion-free admissible indecomposable decomposition \cite[Proposition 3.2]{stratifying}.
 Assuming the existence of such a decomposition, we will show that \cite[Theorem 3.4]{stratifying} can be seen as a corollary of Theorem \ref{teoresma1}.